Nabushan/365-Entertainment/README.md

 # 365-Entertainment
-A Simple Moview Website using HTML,CSS,js
+A Simple Movie Website using HTML,CSS,js

 This is my first project using Java Script :).